-As we learn more about various mental disorders, more treatment options will become available.
-When it comes to autism spectrum disorder–also known simply as autism–there are several beneficial and vital services to choose from.
-These therapies are not always understood by those with the responsibility of making decisions about seeking appropriate care.
-Today, we take a look at Applied Behavior Analysis and what exactly this therapy is all about.
+As we learn more about various mental health diagnoses, more treatment options will become available.
+When it comes to autism spectrum disorder–also known simply as autism, or ASD–there are several beneficial and vital services to choose from.
+Today, we take a look at Applied Behavior Analysis.

 All About ABA Therapy

-- Reinforcement – This simply means rewarding specific, positive and wanted behavior with preferable consequences, which will guarantee the reoccurrence of these wanted behaviors
+- Reinforcement – This simply means rewarding specific, positive and wanted behavior with preferable consequences, which will increase the probability of the reoccurrence of these wanted behaviors.

 - Measurement – For every intervention in ABA, measurement of behavior is crucial for success.
-Some types of measurement used in ABA are: rate, frequency, latency, topography, temporal locus, and duration.
-In addition to these methods, behavior analysts use special graphing procedures to illustrate data collected and use those representations to inform their decision-making
+Some types of measurement used in ABA are: rate, frequency, latency, topography, and duration.
+In addition to these methods, behavior analysts use special graphing procedures to illustrate data collected and use those representations to inform their decision-making.

 To close, ABA therapy is unique from other therapies offered to children with special needs, mainly because it is founded on a type of science and has philosophical underpinnings similar to many other sciences.
-To this extent, it is highly researched, evidence-based, and effective, which is what makes it in high demand among parents of autism spectrum children.
+To this extent, it is highly researched, evidence-based, and effective, which is what makes it in high demand for individuals on the autism spectrum.

-Stay tuned to this blog to learn more about the fascinating therapy, ABA!
+Stay tuned to this blog to learn more ABA, autism, and related diagnoses.